-Getting started 23
+'''

 C is the main UNIX programming language.
+C

+is a

-C is a portable, high-level language that also offers very low-level operations, making it flexible and efficient for both application and system programming.
+portable, high-level language that also offers very

+low-level

+operations,

+making

+it

+flexible

+and

+efficient

+for

+both

+application

+and

+system

+programming.
 Almost all of RISC iX is written in C.

+$

-What you have done is use the command cat to look at the text stored in the file readmel.
+What you have done is use the command cat to look at the text stored in the

+file readme1.

-Try doing the same thing with the file readme 2.
+Try doing the same thing with the file readme2.

 The cat command can read more than one file at a time.
 Try this:

-cat readme1 readme2 -
+cat readme1 readme2 J

 As you can see, this reads both files and displays their contents on the screen.

-One of the disadvantages of this is that the first file disappears off the top of the screen so that you can't read it.
+One of the disadvantages of this is that the first file disappears off the top of

+the screen so that you can't read it.
 The next command solves this problem.

+If you have a large file that you want to display, it is better to use the

+Reading a file using more

-If you have a large file that you want to display, it is better to use the command more. more automatically stops at each full screen and prompts you to tell you that there is more of the file waiting to be seen; that's why it's called more.
+command more. more automatically stops at each full screen and prompts

+you to tell you that there is more of the file waiting to be seen; that's why it's

+called more.
 Type in the following command:

-more glossary J
+more glossary ↓

-As you see, the screen stops scrolling after displaying one screenful, and displays the terse comment more and a percentage.
-The percentage indicates how much of the file you have read.
-To see the next screen just press the spacebar; the next screen is displayed and the more prompt is displayed again.
+As you see, the screen stops scrolling after displaying one screenful, and

+displays the terse comment more and a percentage.
+The percentage

+indicates how much of the file you have read.
+To see the next screen just press

+the spacebar; the next screen is displayed and the more prompt is displayed

+again.

-more has many other options, if you want to see a display of all the options you can use press h from the more prompt.
-One of the most useful is the quit option, it simply exits the program without you having to look through the entire file.
+more has many other options, if you want to see a display of all the options

+you can use press h from the more prompt.
+One of the most useful is the quit

+option, it simply exits the program without you having to look through the

+entire file.
 To quit just press q.

-Reading a file using more
+'''

+Displaying a manual page Where to learn about RISC iX